February 26, 2026

 Programs should be interpreted through multiple lenses at once: specialty volume, visa sponsorship, institutional structure, and screening policies such as year of graduation.

-Internal Medicine shows a 33.8% non-U.S. IMG fill rate, similar to Pathology’s 27.1%.
-However, Internal Medicine offered 10,941 PGY-1 positions in 2025, compared with 622 in Pathology.
-As a result, Internal Medicine placed roughly 3,698 non-U.S. IMGs, while Pathology placed approximately 169.
+Internal Medicine consistently shows a high non-U.S. IMG fill rate (33.8% in the 2025 baseline cycle), similar in proportion to Pathology's 27.1%.
+However, Internal Medicine offered 11,632 PGY-1 positions in 2026, compared with roughly 622 in Pathology.
+This volume disparity means Internal Medicine places approximately 20 times more non-U.S. IMGs each year than Pathology in absolute numbers.
 Percentage measures openness; total positions determine opportunity.

 Internal Medicine remains the largest entry pathway for international graduates, accounting for roughly 29% of all PGY-1 positions and maintaining the highest combined IMG participation among high-volume specialties.
 Community-based programs fill 55–70% of positions with IMGs, compared with 22–30% at university programs.
 By contrast, procedural specialties such as Orthopedic Surgery (0.9% IMG representation) and Dermatology (3.3%) remain structurally limited.

+The 2026 NRMP Match made this principle explicit.
+For the first time, NRMP disaggregated non-U.S. citizen IMG match rates by visa sponsorship status: 67.9% for U.S. permanent residents versus 54.4% for those requiring visa sponsorship—a 13.5 percentage-point gap inside the same applicant category.
 Programs that do not sponsor visas are effectively inaccessible to most non-U.S. citizen applicants.
 Following Medicare GME funding changes, many institutions shifted from H-1B sponsorship to J-1-only sponsorship, creating different post-training pathways for international graduates.
-Visa policy should therefore be interpreted alongside IMG match rates, not after them.
+Visa policy is therefore a first-order structural filter, not a downstream consideration: it determines whether an application is reviewed at all.

 State-level statistics provide useful geographic context but cannot substitute for program-level analysis.
 New Jersey shows approximately 42% IMG penetration, while California maintains 14.4%, reflecting differences in community hospital infrastructure and domestic applicant pools rather than simple state preference.